ettelliWcelA/purerecipeai/README.md

 We do not sell, rent, or share any user data with third parties.

 **Contact**
-If you have any questions, feel free to reach out via X (@yourhandle).
+If you have any questions, feel free to reach out via X (@AlecBuildsAI).

 This policy may be updated occasionally.